 Dave Tucker here.

-It’s not just about the business
+It’s not just about the business.

-Don’t get me wrong, I love the Lawn Maintenance business.
-In fact, in my book, I call it The Beautiful Business, but I love my family, friends, and mission work more.
-Business is a means to an end.
+Don’t get me wrong: I love the lawn maintenance business.
+I fondly call it “The Beautiful Business.”
+But I love my family, friends, and missions work more.
+So business is a means to an end.

-So, I’m not trying to sell you on a book.
-What I do want to sell you on is the belief that you can do this.
-And that it’s not just about building a business, it’s about building a lifestyle and maybe even a legacy.
-More on that last point later in the series when we talk about “The Porch Vision.”
+I’m not trying to sell you a book.
+I want to help you believe that you can do this—because you can.
+You—yes, you—can build a lawn maintenance business.
+And that it’s not just about building a business.
+It’s about creating a lifestyle—and maybe even a legacy.
+I call it The Porch VIsion.

 Is now really the time?